khaosdoctor/natural-hour-parser/README.md

 - I'm using Node 20.6+ with ES6 modules so we have the latest features of the language.
 - I could use Node's native test runner but it's still experimental and it doesn't have a good support for general mocks, so I'm using [Jest](https://jestjs.io) instead.
+  - I personally don't like jest a lot, but the way it mocks the modules is very simple and it's very easy to use.
+I could also use [sinon](https://sinonjs.org) but Jest already comes with the runner bundled.
+  - Jest has a problem with the newest configurations for ESM that requires a lot of boilerplate code and some trial and error to use.
+I set it up with TS-Jest but unfortunately some features like top-level await are not supported yet, and some other features are in a limbo stage where you have to use a lot of workarounds to make it work.
+  - In my opinion, the Node.js test runner in the future will be the best option, but it has a very weird API for assertions as well as mocking, so, despite being a contributor to that, I'm not actively using it yet.
 - I'm using [debug](https://www.npmjs.com/package/debug) for logging, it's a very simple and lightweight package that allows us to easily filter the logs by prefix.
 - There are some comments in the code, I usually don't like to add comments unless it's to make it easier to understand, but I added some to explain some decisions I made.

 ### Potential edge cases

 - To avoid sorting problems, I'm sorting the days of the week by their index, so the output is always sorted by the day of the week, as well as the opening hours are always being sorted from the earliest to the latest.
 This way the JSON input can have the days of the week in any order and the output will always be the same.
-- The validation is assuming that no input is also a valid input, in this case, the output will be empty
+- The validation is assuming that no input is also a valid input, in this case, the output will assume all days are closed days
 - The validation is assuming that non-existing days of the week or unknown keys will be stripped and ignored.

 # About the input format